Dominant subspace and low-rank approximations from block Krylov subspaces without a prescribed gap: Preliminaries and description of the main context

 \section{Preliminaries and description of the main context}

 We begin by recalling some geometric notions that play a central role in the convergence analysis of iterative algorithms.
 Then, we describe the context and problems that are the main motivation of our work.
-Finally we include a description of some of the main results in \cite{D19}.
-These results, that are obtained under the assumption of a singular gap at a prescribed index, also serve as a model for the type of convergence analysis that we are interested in.